-Disability Specific Resources
+- Disability Specific

-Information: Autism Spectrum Disorders (ASD)
+Information: Autism Spectrum Disorder/Neurodiversity

 New Horizons Un-limited is not endorsing and assumes no responsibility in guaranteeing the products, services, programs or conditions as described.
 If you are interested in a resource listed below, call or contact the resource to verify the current situation.
 Evaluate the information, analyze your unique circumstances, use your best judgment and make your own decisions when using the information.
 Before making any change, consult your health care professional.

-- Autism Spectrum Disorders as defined by the Centers for Disease Control and Prevention, are a group of developmental disorders that are defined by significant impairments in social interaction, communication and the presence of behaviors and interests.
+- Autism Spectrum Disorder/Neurodiversity disabilities as defined by the Centers for Disease Control and Prevention, are a group of developmental disorders that are defined by significant impairments in social interaction, communication and the presence of behaviors and interests.
 Ways of learning, paying attention or reacting to different sensations are classified as unusual.
 This developmental disability can vary however in learning ability, from gifted to severely challenged.

 - Problems in pregnancy ( Yale School of Medicine researchers discovered that flawed cells in the placenta might be the earliest marker for autism.
 June 26, 2006, Biological Psychiatry)